Meaning of Purpose

 natural selection within a multiverse of universes.

-the evolution being driven by a natural selection that favors profligate
+the evolution being driven by a natural selection that favors universes that are profligate

 star producers.
 But a universe whose physics is tuned to spawn stars coincidentally

 has a physics tuned to spawn biology.
 Given this dual result of cosmological

 natural selection, evolutionary pressures might actually be favoring universes

 able to turn the (presumed) coincidence to their advantage—able to apply biology